profilepress/profilepress-readmes/readme.txt

 See the website for more info http://profilepress.net

 == Changelog ==

+= 2.5.5 =
+* Fixed bug where setting admin dashboard to SSL causes logging in to WordPress feature to fail.

 = 2.5.4 =
 * Added filter to login, registration, password reset and edit profile form tag